deepset-ai/haystack-tutorials/markdowns/21_Customizing_PromptNode.md

 prompt_node("What is the highest mountain?")
 ```

-3. The `google/flan-t5-large` was trained on school math word problems dataset named [GSM8K](https://huggingface.co/datasets/gsm8k).
-That's why this model can answer basic math questions.
+As `google/flan-t5-large` was trained on school math problems dataset named [GSM8K](https://huggingface.co/datasets/gsm8k) you can also ask some basic math questions:

 ```python
 prompt_node("If Bob is 20 and Sara is 11, who is older?")
 ```

-Let's see how we can use PromptNode for more advanced tasks.
+Now that you've initialized PromptNode and saw how it works, let's see how we can use it for more advanced tasks.

-## Using PromptNode With a Template
+## Summarizing Documents with PromptNode

-PromptNode comes with out-of-the-box prompt templates to quickly interact with the large language model.
-These templates can perform multiple tasks, such as summarization, question answering, question generation, and more, using a single, unified model within the Haystack framework.
-To use these templates, just provide the documents and additional necessary information  the PromptNode.
+PromptNode comes with out-of-the-box prompt templates that can perform multiple tasks, such as summarization, question answering, question generation, and more.
+To use a templates, just provide its name to the PromptNode.

-Let's see how we can use PromptNode to generate summary of news.
+For this task, we'll use the summarization template and news from The Guardian.
+Let's see how to do it.

 1. Define news to use as `documents` for the PromptNode.
-We'll use these documents for the rest of the tutorial.
+We'll use these documents throughout the whole tutorial.

 ```python